Learning theory

 - Evolving understanding needs re-distillation, not composition - When understanding evolves, reconciling fragments into a coherent picture can exceed effective context; a pre-distilled narrative keeps the whole picture within feasible bounds

-- Reverse-compression (inflation) is the failure mode where LLM output expands without adding information — LLMs can inflate a compact seed into verbose prose that carries no more extractable structure — the test for whether a KB resists this is whether notes accumulate epiplexity across the network, not just token count
+- Reverse compression is when LLM output expands without adding information - LLMs can inflate a compact seed into verbose prose that carries no more extractable structure — the test for whether a KB resists this is whether notes accumulate epiplexity across the network, not just token count

 - Selector-loaded review gates could let review-revise learn from accepted edits - Brainstorm on learning reusable review gates from accepted note edits: mine candidate gates from before/after diffs, store them atomically, and load a bounded subset into future reviews